Pechino Express: Season 5: Pechino Express - Le civiltà perdute (2016)

 The archaeological complex of Tula, final destination of season 5.

-Season 5 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 12, 2016 to November 14, 2016.
-The subtitle of the season was Le civiltà perdute (The lost civilizations) and the route started at the Caracol Televisión studios in Bogotá, Colombia, and finished at the archaeological site of Tula, Mexico, going across Colombia, Guatemala and Mexico.
+Season 5 of Pechino Express was presented by Costantino della Gherardesca and was broadcast on Rai 2 from September 12 to November 14, 2016.
+The subtitle of the season was Le civiltà perdute (The lost civilizations) and the route started in Colombia, at the Caracol Televisión studios in Bogotá, and continued through Guatemala and Mexico, finishing at the archaeological site of Tula.
 The winners of the season were YouTube duo theShow, consisting of Alessio Stigliano and Alessandro Tenace, I socialisti (The socialists).